ctrl-arch/scripts/README.md

 ## 📁 Folder Overview

-- **automation/** – Scripts to automate file and system tasks
+- **Info-Gather/** – Scripts to automate information gathering for audit purposes
-- **cybersecurity/** – Tools for basic security analysis and reconnaissance
+- **Generic-Automation/** – Tools for automating everyday boring simple tasks (like changing name of multiple files)
 - **utilities/** – Handy one-off tools for everyday use
 - **data_tools/** – Scripts for processing and manipulating datasets